 I pre-arranged a taxi from the airport in Hanoi the first time I travelled alone.
 What I failed to consider was that my flight arrived in Hanoi after 10 pm, which is quite late.
 It is hell scary to take a taxi as a solo female traveller at night.
 As I sat in the stranger’s car and freaking myself out, I started to think about some random and useless facts.
 I read somewhere that crazy people are less likely to kill you if you can connect with them.
 Somehow, I figured that knowledge would help the situation and started to chat with the driver.
 I tried to find out every possible thing about him and tried to relate to his life.

 Luckily, I made it to the hotel (which, by the way, the lights were completely off, and there was no one at the reception!) and questioned my paranoia.
 I felt so silly about overreacting until I heard a story from another traveller that one of their friends got robbed during a prearranged transfer.
 Apparently, the driver took her to a dark alley where strange men jumped in the car and robbed her of her stuff.
 The cab driver did nothing and just drove her to the hotel once all her expensive camera gear and money were stolen.
 Thank goodness it wasn’t anything more!
 Talk about a powerful reminder that you can never be too careful.

 A personal travel tip from this experience: I now always make sure that flights arrive at least two hours before sunset when flying to certain countries.
-Having to travel from the airport to the city with luggage feels much safer in daylight than at night.
+Having to go from the airport to the city with luggage feels much safer in daylight than at night.